syncfusion-content/blazor-docs/blazor/pivot-table/pivot-chart.md

 * Cross
 * HorizontalLine

-Here [PivotChartLegendShape.SeriesType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartLegendShape.html) would act as the default shape and it can changed using the property [LegendShape](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartSeries.html#Syncfusion_Blazor_PivotView_PivotChartSeries_LegendShape) in [PivotChartSeries](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartSeries.html) class.
+Here [PivotChartLegendShape.SeriesType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartLegendShape.html) would act as the default shape and it can be changed using the property [LegendShape](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartSeries.html#Syncfusion_Blazor_PivotView_PivotChartSeries_LegendShape) in [PivotChartSeries](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartSeries.html) class.

 Also user can set the position of the legend in pivot chart using the property [Position](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartLegendSettings.html#Syncfusion_Blazor_PivotView_PivotChartLegendSettings_Position) in [PivotChartLegendSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartLegendSettings.html) class.
 The available options to set the legend position are as follows,